A Complete Guide - NodeJS Installing, Updating, and Removing Packages

 Local Installation:

-flag installs a package globally, making it accessible across all projects.
-Typically used for command-line tools likenodemon
+-gflag installs a package globally, making it accessible across all projects.
+Typically used for command-line tools likenodemon.Example for global installation:

 Example: